pnbrown/containers-intro/README.md

 # A Developer's Introduction to Containers

 Welcome to a Developer's Introduction to Containers.

-By the end of the workshop you will have acheived three outcomes: 1.
-You'll understand what containers are and how they came onto the scene, 2.
-You'll be able to containerize an application and run it locally, and 3.
-You'll be able to deploy your container image to a remote registry.
+By the end of the workshop you will have acheived three outcomes:
+1. You'll understand what containers are and how they came onto the scene
+2. You'll be able to containerize an application and run it locally
+3. You'll be able to deploy your container image to a remote registry.

 To complete this workshop, you will need to have Docker installed on your machine as well as an account on Docker Hub.
-If you'd like to complete the bonus section and you don't have access to a Kubernetes cluster, you can deploy a local cluster by enabling it in Docker Desktop.

 ## Part 1: What are containers and how did they get here?